Archmonger/Blackberry-Themes/README.md

 4) Select `Plex`.<br/>
 5) Navigate to Settings > Customize > Custom CSS.<br/>
 6) Paste in `@import "https://archmonger.github.io/Blackberry-Flat/bbf_organizr_on_top_of_burry.css";` at the **top** of the text box. <br/>
+7) Consider adding `@import "https://archmonger.github.io/Blackberry-Flat/Extras/bbf_organizr_remove_logout_button.css";` to Custom CSS as seen in steps 5 and 6.
+This is recommended as it is expected that users will log out by clicking on their profile.
+This is **not** required.<br/>

 _Note: Make sure NOT to change i=40 to i=60, as Burry recommends.
 If you have done so already, please revert.
 Docker users must use `organizrtools/organizr-v2:latest` and install Burry's theme from the marketplace._<br/>

 ### [Organizr](https://github.com/causefx/Organizr) [Custom Icons](https://github.com/Archmonger/Blackberry-Flat/tree/master/Icons)<br/>